Xaptiq know-howPractice paths, mastery updates, next-step recommendations

 Does the plan change after every test?

-Mastery and progress update after every completed test.
-The full plan is adjusted when enough evidence, time, or urgency makes a meaningful revision useful.
+Your mastery and progress update after every completed test.
+The bigger plan changes when there is enough new evidence, missed work, or time pressure to make a useful revision.

 Why not ask AI for a new recommendation every time?

-Because learners need consistency.
-Xaptiq uses AI to generate and adjust the broader plan, then serves the next step through deterministic plan logic so it is fast and explainable.
+Because students need consistency.
+Xaptiq uses AI to shape the broader route, then uses clear plan logic for the next action so the recommendation is fast, explainable, and not random.

 What if I miss planned work?